fingreen-ai/greenlang/regulations/unified_metrics/social/50_Board gender diversity.md

 ### value_question_en

-What was the proportion of individuals on the board identify as women, as measured at the end of the period?
+What was the proportion of individuals on the board that identify as women, as measured at the end of the period?

 ### value_question_fr